edras/SimpleTaskManager/README.md

 # Simple Task Manager

 This project demonstrates the use of a Simple Task Manager.
-It is not intended to be a Scheduler nor a RTOS, but a simple task scheduler that calls functions after a specific delay has run out.
-If the function call
+It is not intended to be a real scheduler nor a RTOS, but a way to handle task that are called repeatedly after a specific delay has run out.
+This module does not handle cases where the function called blocks the execution or has consumed time and overlapped other time slots from other registered functions.

 ## Software Architecture
-A task module was implemented where the task_synch function is called every 1 millisecond.
+A task module was implemented where the task_synch function should be called every 1 millisecond.

 ```
 Timer0_OverflowCallbackRegister(Task_synch);
 ```

 Tasks are registered, modified, or deleted as needed.
-Tasks are configured to be executed at a specific repeat rate or only once.
+Tasks are configured to be executed at a specific repeat rate or only once by defining the values of DELAY and REPEAT_RATE.

 Task_register(DELAY, REPEAT_RATE, function_pointer);